 - Consistency of cannabinoid profile.
 When cannabis grows from seeds, the result varies in height, shape, flower development, etc. Variety is the spice of life, but since we want to deliver a consistent product with consistent properties and consistent results for our customers, we grow from clones.

 - Consistency of plant sex.
 We want to make sure that our plants are all female.
-Males and hermaphrodites (not our word, but the word used to refer to a cannabis plant that has characteristics of both male and female cannabis plants) produce seeds and lack the cannabinoids essential to a quality hemp-derived CBD product.
+Males and hermaphrodites (not our word, but the word used to refer to a cannabis plant that has characteristics of both male and female cannabis plants) produce seeds and lack the cannabinoids and do not flower, both of which are essential to a quality hemp-derived CBD product.

 - Consistency of growth and response to nutrient regimen.
 When all of our plants behave similarly, we don’t have to do any guesswork as far as how to treat which plants at what times.
 Each plant likes to eat and drink the same quantities of nutrients and water.
 Put simply, it just makes our job easier.